The Book of Knight

 SPADES:

 I’m on a team with Straggle Tooth and we bid our hand accordingly to have as many points (books) we think we can get that round.
-Then we play out the hand and we try to get as close to what we bid as possible.
+Then we play out the hand and try to get as close to what we bid as possible.
 We start the game with the 2 of clubs, so whoever has that will play it, then in clockwise order we will all play a card of that suit.
 If you don’t have any cards of that suit, you can play a spade which is the trump suit and will win the book.
 Aces are highest, kings second highest, queens third, etc., etc. By the time Los and Bones win the game getting to 35 points, I think I've picked up the game pretty well.

 “Sure.”
 I'm actually having fun.